-The streets are motionless.
-Items hang untouched on clotheslines, bleached by the sun.
-A clock shows 2:46, and it always will.
-More than eight years after an earthquake and tsunami caused a meltdown at a nuclear power plant in Japan's Fukushima prefecture, surrounding towns are still frozen in time.
+The streets were motionless.
+Items hung untouched on clotheslines, bleached by the sun.
+A clock showed 2:46.
+In 2018, more than seven years after an earthquake and tsunami caused a meltdown at a nuclear power plant in Japan's Fukushima prefecture, 60 Minutes traveled to Japan, where surrounding towns were still frozen in time.

-"At the moment, there are huge areas that are still ghost towns," correspondent Lesley Stahl told 60 Minutes Overtime in the video above.
+"At the moment, there are huge areas that are still ghost towns," correspondent Lesley Stahl told 60 Minutes Overtime at the time.
 "People can come back into some of the areas because they have been decontaminated.
 But people are afraid to go back home."

 In March 2011, meltdowns at the Fukushima Daiichi nuclear power plant triggered huge explosions that sent plumes of radioactive debris into the atmosphere.
 Wind then carried that debris, contaminating all the towns in its path.
 The government evacuated more than 150,000 people.